monitisexchange/Monitis-Linux-Scripts/CouchDB-monitor/Readme.md

 OVERVIEW:
 ---------
-These scripts allow a user to easily get some monitoring around their Riak installs using Monitis.
+These scripts allow a user to easily get some monitoring around their CouchDB installs using Monitis.

 INSTALLATION: